NYC - LAS

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from New York to Las Vegas costs $240 on the route between Newark Airport (EWR) and Las Vegas (LAS).
-This is also the most popular route.
+The cheapest return flight from New York to Las Vegas costs $260 on the route between New York John F Kennedy Intl Airport (JFK) and Las Vegas (LAS).
+Over the past month, this route was, on average, 3% cheaper than other New York-Las Vegas routes.
+It is also the most popular route.

 What’s the cheapest day of the week to fly from New York to Las Vegas?